PauseAI/pauseai-website/src/posts/feasibility.md

 When it comes to AI risks, the public and the experts seem [worried about the risks and interested in regulation](/polls-and-surveys).
 The politicians, based on the [policies that are passing and working on](https://www.bloomberg.com/news/articles/2024-03-13/regulate-ai-how-us-eu-and-china-are-going-about-it), the [summits that they are organizing](/summit), and the [statements that they are giving](/quotes)<!--we have to finish that page-->, seem pretty worried too.
+Even a recent [US government commissioned report](https://time.com/6898967/ai-extinction-national-security-risks-report/) recommends, among multiple proposals, different types of pauses on AI development to avert risks to national security and humanity as a whole.

 All of this is happening while PauseAI is still pretty young and most people haven't heard about most of the risks.
 If we were to raise awareness and consensus about existential risks for example, we would have the potential to become more mainstream given that virtually nobody wants to die or the world to end.